M-Phuykong/BookTracker/README.md

 **BookTracker**: An app made to track all the book that you have read.

 **Features**:
-+ List mode and Gride mode
++ List mode and Grid mode
 + Support Picture imports
 + Orientations Change safe
 + Impletemetation of ViewModel